ページの先頭へ戻る

 Hollow shaft

-Through-hole rotor/stator geometry that allows routing of cables, optics, air, or vacuum through the axis.
+Through-hole geometry that allows routing through the axis within specified limits.

 Support & warranty